diamondtelagathoti/InternshipProjects/Object_Detection_Using_TensorFlow/README.md

 After sucessfully installing tensorFlow, issue the following cmds to install tensorFlow Object Detection API

 #### Protobuf Compilation: ####
-The Tensorflow Object Detection API uses Protobufs to configure model and training parameters.Before the framework can be used, the Protobuf libraries must be compiled.
+* The Tensorflow Object Detection API uses Protobufs to configure, model and training parameters.
+Before the framework can be used, the Protobuf libraries must be compiled.

-This should be done by running the following commands from the ``tensorflow/models/research/`` directory:
+* This should be done by running the following commands from the ``tensorflow/models/research/`` directory:
 ``protoc object_detection/protos/*.proto --python_out=.``

-The above command, creates ``.ipynb`` file for every ``.proto`` file in the ``protos`` directory in object detection folder
+* The above command, creates ``.ipynb`` file for every ``.proto`` file in the ``protos`` directory in object detection folder
 ``tensorflow/models/research/object detection/protos``

-Adding libraries to ``PYTHONPATH``
+* Adding libraries to ``PYTHONPATH``
 When running locally, the ``tensorflow/models/research/`` and slim directories should be appended to ``PYTHONPATH.``
 This can be done by running the following from ``tensorflow/models/research/:`` directory
 ``export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim``